enkidevs/curriculum/git/workflow/staging-i/interactively-stage-patches.md

 ```
 Stage this hunk [y,n,a,d,/,j,J,g,e,?]? >
 ```
-You can then choose yes `y`, no `n` or other options such as skipping a hunk.
+You can then choose yes `y`, no `n` or other options such as skipping.

 ---
 ## Revision